SpinQ: Compilation strategies for scalable spin-qubit architectures: Evaluation and analysis

 \subsection{Compilation time}

 Finally, we measure the compilation time of our solution to evaluate its scalability.
-The compilation time of \textit{SpinQ Integrated Strategy} can be seen in Fig. \ref{fig:complilation_time} for a subset of the random uniform circuits that have been used in Fig. \ref{fig:gaterandom} and \ref{fig:depth_random}.
+The compilation time of \textit{SpinQ Integrated Strategy} can be seen in Fig. \ref{fig:complilation_time} for a subset of the random uniform circuits that have been used in Fig. \ref{fig:gaterandom} and Fig. \ref{fig:depth_random}.
 This subset consists of circuits with only 50\% of two-qubit gates.
 With this subset we map the same number of gates for each gate type, thus all internal \textit{SpinQ} processes are weighted equally.
-We observe a linear increase in compilation time in relation to the number of gates for each qubit count.
+We observe a linear increase (\textit{O(n)}) in compilation time in relation to the number of gates for each qubit count.
 This implies that our strategy is suited for scalable spin-qubit crossbar architectures.
-Improvements can be directed towards reducing the slopes for each qubit count.
+Improvements in compilation strategies of \textit{SpinQ} can be directed towards reducing the slopes for each qubit count.
+This is further discussed in Sec. \ref{Integrated strategy improvements}.